happi/theBeamBook/README.md

  * Bring in missing text in the process and scheduler chapters [Happi]
  * Fix the mess caused by mergin two different versions into the first chapters [Happi]
  * Go over the new outline [Happi]
- * Fix the license (issue 15)
  * Fix links
  * Add images
  * Fix build system for ascii-art
- * Bring in the beam instruction documentation automatically from the latest Erlang release
- * Set up a build system that produces a new pdf on check-in (issue 10)
  * Links to OTP code on github
  * Add some kind of forum/wiki to discuss what needs to be done
  * Fix the gdb examples to use the "new" gdb macros provided by OTP.